openstack/keystone/doc/source/admin/identity-sources.rst

 Keystone supports several different choices that will substantially impact how you'll configure, deploy, and interact with keystone.

-You can also mix-and-match various sources of identity (see `Domain-specific Configuration`_ for an example).
+You can also mix-and-match various sources of identity (see :ref:`Domain-specific Configuration <domain_specific_configuration>` for an example).
 For example, you can store OpenStack service users and their passwords in SQL, manage customers in LDAP, and authenticate employees via SAML federation.

-.. _Domain-specific Configuration: domain-specific-config.html
 .. support_matrix:: identity-support-matrix.ini